 That capability would be crucial as Beijing seeks to ramp up military pressure on Taiwan’s Pacific-facing littoral waters from the mainland’s southeastern Fujian province.

 In 2014, Beijing became the first foreign buyer of the hypersonic S-400 that was then offered at US$300 million per launch unit.
 The system’s long-range would allow the PLA to target the Taiwan proper as well as its fighter jets including F-16s deployed along the island’s Pacific coast.

 Beijing’s acquisition of the S-400, initially consisting of six batteries, also allows the PLA to cover the disputed Senkaku Islands, aka Diaoyu, from its northern province of Shandong.
 Japan also claims the islands.
 In 2018, the PLA successfully launched and hit a supersonic target projectile with the S-400 during a drill in China’s far west.

 NetEase reported that Beijing has expressed its understanding after the S-400 production by Fakel Machine-Building Design Bureau was “hobbled” by Covid-19 outbreaks in Russia.
 Yet the coronavirus may not be the only factor jamming the gears of the high-stakes military cooperation between the two nations.

 A union-busting espionage case involving China in Russia was recently revealed by Indian news agency ANI.
-It claimed that Russia’s FSB nabbed Valery Mitko, director of a social science institute in St Petersburg affiliated with the Russian government, in February on grounds of treason.
+It claimed that Russia’s FSB nabbed Valery Mitko, the director of a social science institute in St Petersburg affiliated with the Russian government, in February on grounds of treason.